G12project/FoodKart/README.md

 ## Features
 ### For User
-- Sign/Signout
+- Signin/Signout
 - Search food
 - Add to cart
+- Place orders
-- Track orders in Real-time
+- Track order status and location in Real-time
 ### For Restaurants
 - Signin/Signout
 - Real-time updates on orders